A wide back doesn’t only make your upper body look good, but it has many benefits for your posture and overall fitness.

 The best exercises for a wider back are compound movements (multi-joint exercises) that primarily target your lats.

-These include pulling exercises like pull-ups and deadlifts and rowing movements like barbell reverse grip rows.
+These include vertical pulling movements exercises like pull-ups and deadlifts and rowing movements like barbell reverse grip width rows.

 Compound movements lead to more muscle activation by engaging various muscle groups, which is why they’re more effective in building muscle than isolation movements.